oesteban/DeepDeface/README.md

 ```
 If you use any of the model logic from the [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git), please also use the citation above to comply with its authors' instructions on referencing.

+### Requirements

+* Any version between Python 2.7 ---- Python 3.6
+* If you are using the GPU version of this library, please ensure that your GPU drivers are correctly installed and up to date.
+Please reference [GPU Support for Tensorflor-GPU](https://www.tensorflow.org/install/gpu) for further details on GPU setup.

 ### Installation and Usage

+Deepdefacer can be easily installed on any operating system via Pypi.
+Please